yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-:white_check_mark: 8.
-Why Should We Bind The Function?
+8. Why Should We Bind The Function?

 > - When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.
 If we don't use bind method, the `this will refer to window scope`, and code within the class body's syntactic boundary is always executed in strict mode, then `will be undefined` when the function is actually called.
 > - This is `a way of saving the current value of this`, which is in scope during the call to the constructor, so that it can be used later when the function is called.